 - There is one record for each Concept Class.
 Concept Classes are used to create additional structure to the Concepts within each Vocabulary.
 Some Concept Classes are unique to a Vocabulary (for example "Clinical Finding" in SNOMED), but others can be used across different Vocabularies.
 The separation of Concepts through Concept Classes can be semantically horizontal (each Class subsumes Concepts of the same hierarchical level, akin to sub-Vocabularies within a Vocabulary) or vertical (each Class subsumes Concepts of a certain kind, going across hierarchical levels).
 For example, Concept Classes in SNOMED are vertical: The classes "Procedure" and "Clinical Finding" define very granular to very generic Concepts.
-On the other hand, "Clinical Drug" and "Ingredient" Concept Classes define horizontal layers or strata in the RxNorm vocabulary, which all belong to the same concept of a Drug. - The concept_class_id field contains an alphanumerical identifier, that can also be used as the abbreviation of the Concept Class. - The concept_class_name field contains the unabbreviated names of the Concept Class. - Each Concept Class also has an entry in the Concept table, which is recorded in the concept_class_concept_id field.
+On the other hand, "Clinical Drug" and "Ingredient" Concept Classes define horizontal layers or strata in the RxNorm vocabulary, which all belong to the same concept of a Drug. - The concept\class\id field contains an alphanumerical identifier, that can also be used as the abbreviation of the Concept Class. - The concept\class\name field contains the unabbreviated names of the Concept Class. - Each Concept Class also has an entry in the Concept table, which is recorded in the concept\class\concept\id field.
 This is for purposes of creating a closed Information Model, where all entities in the OMOP CDM are covered by unique Concepts. - Past versions of the OMOP CDM did not have a separate reference table for all Concept Classes.
-Also, the content of the old concept_class and the new concept_class_id fields are not always identical.
+Also, the content of the old concept\class and the new concept\class\id fields are not always identical.
 A conversion table can be found here:

-Previous CONCEPT_CLASS Version 5 CONCEPT_CLASS_ID
+Version 5 CONCEPT_CLASS_ID

-Administrative concept Admin Concept
+Admin Concept

-Admitting Source Admitting Source
+Admitting Source

-Anatomical Therapeutic Chemical Classification ATC
+ATC

-Anatomical Therapeutic Chemical Classification ATC
+ATC

-APC Procedure
+Procedure

-Attribute Attribute
+Attribute

-Biobank Flag Biobank Flag
+Biobank Flag

-Biological function Biological Function
+Biological Function

-Body structure Body Structure
+Body Structure

-Brand Name Brand Name
+Brand Name

-Branded Drug Branded Drug
+Branded Drug

-Branded Drug Component Branded Drug Comp
+Branded Drug Comp

-Branded Drug Form Branded Drug Form
+Branded Drug Form

-Branded Pack Branded Pack
+Branded Pack

-CCS_DIAGNOSIS Condition
+Condition

-CCS_PROCEDURES Procedure
+Procedure

-Chart Availability Chart Availability
+Chart Availability

-Chemical Structure Chemical Structure
+Chemical Structure

-Clinical Drug Clinical Drug
+Clinical Drug

-Clinical Drug Component Clinical Drug Comp
+Clinical Drug Comp

-Clinical Drug Form Clinical Drug Form
+Clinical Drug Form

-Clinical finding Clinical Finding
+Clinical Finding